ACS Award In Pure Chemistry

-Chan came to the U.S. after receiving a B.A. in chemistry in 1996 and an M.A. and a Ph.D. in theoretical chemistry in 2000, all from Christ’s College at the University of Cambridge.
-After postdoctoral fellowships at UC Berkeley and at Cambridge, Chan joined the faculty of Cornell in 2004.
+Baran says that in college he abhorred classes that required rote memorization and didn’t do well in subjects like cultural anthropology and sociology.
+“I tried to exit college as fast as possible, paying attention only to chemistry because it was the only subject that I was passionate about.
+The excitement of exploration and the thrill of invention drew me in,” he says.
+He did have to memorize the periodic table, he notes, “but for me it didn’t seem like memorization.”

-He has authored or coauthored nearly 30 peer-reviewed journal articles.
-He was an Alfred P. Sloan Research Fellow in 2007 and a David & Lucie Packard Foundation Fellow in 2006.
-He received a National Science Foundation Career grant in 2007.
+Baran received a B.S. from NYU in 1997 and completed a Ph.D. at Scripps in 2001.
+He joined the chemistry faculty at Scripps in 2003.
+He has received a host of awards, including the ACS Nobel Laureate Signature Award for Graduate Education in Chemistry in 2003 and the National Fresenius Award in 2007.

-Chan will present the award address before the Division of Physical Chemistry.
+Baran will present the award address before the Division of Organic Chemistry.

 Join the conversation